Kalki (1996 film): Plot

 Chellammaa, a singer, is wedded to a chauvinistic, sadistic industrialist Prakash.
 She is unable to beget a child and hence is the target of hurting words from Prakash and his mother.
 When he prohibits her from singing, it is the last straw for her, and they divorce.
 Prakash marries Karpagam, a doormat wife, while Chellammaa stays single, with a cook named Kokila around to help her.
 Kalki works in an ad agency and is relentlessly pursued by coworker and model Paranjothi.
 She not only rejects him but also debunks love and sentiments.
 Chellammaa becomes friends with Kalki after a few encounters, and Kalki moves in as a paying guest.
 However, she strikes up a friendship with Prakash, and as the result of an affair with him, she ends up bearing his child.
 Kalki makes him understand what he was doing to his wife by treating him like the way he treats his wife.
 During the time of delivery, Karpagam, with her lawyer, threatens Prakash that she is going to divorce him.
-However, upon realising the mistakes that he did, he asks sorry to Karpagam and asks for a chance to change himself.
+However, upon realising his mistakes, he apologizes to Karpagam and asks her for a second chance.
 She agrees with a condition not to hurt Kalki's child and also to live with Kalki.
 Prakash agrees to both the conditions.
 When they meet Kalki and inform this, Kalki says that she does not want to live with them as well as she is not ready to give the child to them.
 Before delivery, she meets Chellamma and informs that she did live with Prakash to teach him a lesson and had a child just for Chellamma and leaves the child with Chellamma after delivery.
 After that, the society is not ready to accept her, so she goes to Paranjothi, who is waiting for her and confesses her love for him.